lachrist/aran/README.md

 solve(1, -5, 6);
 ```

-To demonstrate how to use Aran we propose to log the function calls inside a program solving the polynomial equation: `x^2 - 5*x + 6 = 0`.
+To demonstrate how to use Aran we propose to log the function calls inside a program solving: `x^2 - 5*x + 6 = 0`.
 Because Aran is fully written in JavaScript, the instrumentation can happen on the same process as the JavaScript program being analyzed.
 In that case we say that the instrumentation is online.
 By opposition, we refer to offline instrumentation when the instrumentation happens on a separate process.